 - Whole-wheat pita bread with hummus (dip made with chick peas)

-Put fresh fruit in a bowl that’s easy to reach in the refrigerator or on the kitchen counter.
+Keep fresh fruit in a place that’s easy to reach in the refrigerator or on the table.
 This will make it easier for kids to grab a healthy snack.

-- Take nuts and unsweetened dried fruits, fresh veggies, or fresh fruit in small baggies.
+- Take unsalted nuts and unsweetened dried fruits, fresh vegetables, or fresh fruit in small reusable containers or baggies.

 - Pack low-fat string cheese sticks.